TextGUI

 You want the player to input a single line of text, but chat is either too busy or not an interesting medium.
 How about through an Anvil interface?
 Creating one is simple - you may either instantiate a TextGUI object or extend the class, but with the added step of calling the #build method.

-This inventory type uses the AnvilGUI library, which in turn uses NMS code.
+This inventory type uses the AnvilGUIarrow-up-right library, which in turn uses NMS code.
 You may need to update the MilkGUI version for your plugin after each Minecraft update if using a TextGUI.

 Option 1: Object